mpetroff/pannellum/readme.md

 2. Use the included multi-resolution generator (`utils/multires/generate.py`), the configuration tool (`utils/config/configuration.htm`), or create a configuration from scratch or based on an [example](https://pannellum.org/documentation/examples/simple-example/).
 3. Insert the generated `<iframe>` code into a page, or create a more advanced configuration with [JSON](https://pannellum.org/documentation/reference) or the [API](https://pannellum.org/documentation/api/).

 Configuration parameters are documented in the `doc/json-config-parameters.md` file, which is also available at [pannellum.org/documentation/reference/](https://pannellum.org/documentation/reference).
 API methods are documented inline with [JSDoc](https://jsdoc.app/) comments, and generated documentation is available at [pannellum.org/documentation/api/](https://pannellum.org/documentation/api/).
+For the standalone viewer, configuration parameters are preferably specified using a location hash instead of a location search query, e.g., `pannellum.htm#panorama=...` instead of `pannellum.htm?panorama=...`, since this does not unnecessarily send the query parameters to the server.

 ### Using a minified copy